 As the saying goes, “content is currency”, meaning that content is now the tool that smart marketers use to buy the attention of today’s modern consumer.

-Whether it’s blog, videos, podcasts, or all of the above, your content should primarily serve as a helpful resource for your prospects and customers.
+Whether it’s blogs, videos, podcasts, or all of the above, your content should primarily serve as a helpful resource for your prospects and customers.

 But content is also the way prospects find and evaluate what to buy.
 Content that teaches, inspires, entertains, and is generally helpful can then be followed by an offer that will be well-received due to the goodwill created by your content.